 Michael Bancks, Ph.D.

 The results are intriguing, but, as Dr. Bancks points out, there will need to be more study.
 The findings are limited because the brain scans were only done at one point in time.
-Having said that, they do line up well with other studies in a similar vein.
+Having said that, they do line up well with

 From these findings alone, we cannot know whether heart health directly affects brain size, or if brain size in youth negatively influences behaviors that impact heart health.
 More research is sure to follow.